UNIVERSITI PUTRA MALAYSIA

 Check that the courses you would like to take are organized during the semester you wish to partake.
-Please note that autumn semester is semester 1 (September intake) and spring semester is semester 2 (February intake).
+Please note that the autumn semester is semester 1 (September intake) and the spring semester is semester 2 (February intake).

 Please note that elective courses are not organized every semester.
 The list of elective courses is finalized approximately a couple of months before the semester by the university.